 Let’s open up our new Master Material and configure some initial settings.
 Under the Material Domain dropdown don’t forget to select the Deferred Decal option and set the Material’s Blend Mode to Translucent.

-For this Material I’d like to take a little more time to set up a range of useful parameters because our goal here is to make the Material so versatile that it can be used to create a whole range of different impact effects.
+For this Material I’d like to take a little more time to set up a range of useful parameters because our goal here is to make the Material versatile enough to support a whole range of different impact effects.
 It’s up to you which of these you’d like to include, but I think they’re all worthwhile.
 Even though the previous tutorial focused entirely on metal impacts, this Master Material should support practically any type of surface.

 For those who’re looking for something specific or want to jump straight in, here is the Material graph in full.